Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 EDI migration: switching to a new EDI solution

-Many companies switch to a modern EDI solution because their previous software is too rigid, does not support current standards such as XRechnung or is too complex to maintain and operate.
-The lack of cloud functions, high costs or an inflexible license model are also common reasons.
+Many companies switch to a modern EDI solution because their existing software is too rigid, does not support current standards such as XRechnung, or is too complex to maintain and operate.
+Other common reasons include missing cloud functionality, high costs, or an inflexible licensing model.

-The migration process is basically similar to a new implementation, but also requires precise planning: existing partner connections, message mappings and master data must be backed up and transferred.
-Parallel operation of the old and new systems is often set up for a transitional period.
-Close coordination with business partners is particularly important to ensure that no data is lost.
-Many modern EDI solutions offer special migration tools and experienced advice for this process - so the changeover usually succeeds without downtime and with minimal risk.
+The migration process is similar to a new implementation but requires additional careful planning: existing partner connections, message mappings, and master data must be secured and transferred.
+Often, the old and new systems run in parallel for a transitional period.
+Close coordination with business partners is particularly important to prevent data loss.
+Many modern EDI solutions provide dedicated migration tools and expert consulting – ensuring a smooth transition with minimal risk and no downtime.

-Not every EDI landscape is fully integrated - but without clearly structured processes, up-to-date standards and central control, a lot of potential remains untapped.
-This self-check will show you how professional your electronic data interchange really is today.
+Not every EDI landscape is fully integrated – but without clearly structured processes, up-to-date standards, and centralized control, much of the potential remains untapped.
+This self-check helps you see how professional your electronic data exchange really is today.

 Do the following statements apply to the EDI processes in your company?

-• An EDI solution is in use that automatically supports the exchange of purchase orders, invoices and delivery bills.
+• An EDI solution is in place that automates the exchange of purchase orders, invoices, and delivery notes.

-• New business partners are connected quickly, in a standardized way and without special developments.
+• New business partners can be connected quickly, in a standardized way, and without custom development.

-• The EDI solution is integrated directly into the ERP system - there is no need for external stand-alone solutions or middleware.
+• The EDI solution is directly integrated into the ERP system – eliminating external standalone solutions or middleware.

-• The EDI converter is integrated into the solution so that no external converter is required.
+• The EDI converter is built into the solution, so no external converter is required.

-• Large retail chains and platforms such as EDEKA, REWE or AMAZON can be easily connected and supplied.
+• Large retail chains and platforms such as EDEKA, REWE, or Amazon can be integrated and supplied without difficulty.

 • The EDI solution supports all common standards and message types.

-• Changes to EDI standards or legal requirements can be responded to flexibly and promptly.
+• Changes in EDI standards or legal requirements can be addressed flexibly and at short notice.

-• Incoming and outgoing EDI messages are automatically compared with the data in the ERP and correctly posted.
+• Incoming and outgoing EDI messages are automatically reconciled with ERP data and correctly posted.

-• Errors or deviations are detected immediately and reported to the responsible parties.
+• Errors or discrepancies are identified immediately and reported to the responsible teams.

-• Transparent monitoring and logging functions make it possible to check all important EDI processes.
+• Transparent monitoring and logging functions enable control of all key EDI processes.

-The more statements you answer yes to, the smoother your EDI processes will be.
+Result: The more statements you can answer with “yes,” the smoother and more future-ready your EDI processes are.

-Modern EDI software should be able to do more than just enable the exchange of business documents.
-It must integrate seamlessly into the existing IT landscape, remain adaptable at all times and meet legal and industry-specific requirements.
+Modern EDI software should offer more than just the exchange of business documents.
+It needs to integrate seamlessly into the existing IT landscape, remain adaptable at all times, and meet both legal and industry-specific requirements.

-The most important requirements for a professional EDI solution at a glance
+The key requirements of a professional EDI solution at a glance

-Optimal EDI software is directly integrated into the ERP system.
-This means that all processes run automatically and without system interruptions.
+An optimal EDI solution is directly embedded in the ERP system.
+This ensures that all processes run automatically – without system breaks.

 • Support for all relevant EDI standards and message types:

-Whether EDIFACT, XML, XRechnung, ANSI X12 or industry-specific formats - the software must be able to deal flexibly with different partners and requirements.
+Whether EDIFACT, XML, XRechnung, ANSI X12, or industry-specific formats – the software must handle diverse partners and requirements with flexibility.

-Business partners, communication channels and master data can be controlled centrally via the EDI software and new partners can be integrated easily - without long set-up times.
+Business partners, communication channels, and master data are managed centrally within the EDI software.
+New partners can be integrated quickly – without long setup times.

 • Automated monitoring and error handling:

-The EDI solution offers real-time monitoring, logs all message flows and provides automatic information in the event of errors or deviations.
+The EDI solution offers real-time monitoring, logs all message flows, and automatically reports errors or discrepancies.

-The EDI software grows with the company and supports new business models, platforms and international partners.
+The EDI system grows with the business and supports new business models, platforms, and international partners.

 • User-friendly interface and transparent processes:

-All EDI processes are traceable, operation remains understandable even for specialist departments - without programming knowledge.
+All EDI processes are traceable, while the interface remains intuitive even for business departments – no programming knowledge required.

 • Cloud-ready:

-A cloud-based EDI solution adapts to your growth, always remains up-to-date and is ready to go immediately - without any additional IT investment.
+A cloud-based EDI solution adapts to your growth, stays up to date at all times, and is ready to use immediately – with no additional IT investments.

 Hand berührt leuchtendes futuristisches Interface.